 However, it taught me, to be creative in inspiring her to be and eat healthy.
 And to march on with that notion, even at times when it seemed futile – and there have been many.

 Although simply having a culture of eating healthy in your house is a great start, with a lot of children, especially younger children, it is just not enough for them to make their leap.
 But if anyone needs to eat healthily – it’s children.
-Healthier foods help to stabilize their energy and improve brain function, as well as leading to better emotional health – a vital backdrop to the incredible mental and physical developmental curve they are all on.
+Healthier foods help to stabilize their energy and improve brain function.
+It also leads to better emotional health – a vital backdrop to the incredible mental and physical developmental curve they are all on.

 The choices and effort you are putting in will have a long term effect on the food choices and child’s future health.
 It’s a well-known fact that dietary habits are a lot harder to change later on in life, so if you can put in the effort now in helping to influence your child’s palate and preferences, there’s a big pat on the back waiting for you.

-In my constant mission to help my own child eat as healthily within our own four walls, I have journeyed through a series of trial and errors endeavours – which I’m sharing no – in the hope that it will inspire you in your own mission to lay down the foundations for eating healthy in your household:
+In my constant mission to help my own child eat as healthily within our own four walls, I have journeyed through a series of trial and errors endeavours.
+Here I share my learnings of six years in the hope that it will inspire you in your own mission to lay down the foundations for eating healthy in your household:

 Sitting down to eat healthily together